History of Azerbaijan: Contemporary history

-Independent Azerbaijan
+Independent country and the Commonwealth

+Post-Soviet countries have signed a series of treaties and agreements to settle the legacy of the former Soviet Union multilaterally and bilaterally.

 Mutallibov presidency (1991–1992)

 Azerbaijan SSR president Ayaz Mutallibov and Georgian president Zviad Gamsakhurdia were the only Soviet leaders to support the 1991 Soviet coup d'état attempt, and Mütallibov proposed constitutional changes to permit direct nationwide presidential elections.

 The 1991 Azerbaijani presidential election, in which Mutalibov was the only candidate, was held on 8 September 1991.
 Although the election was neither free nor fair by international standards, Mutalibov became the country's formal president.
 The proposed 18 October 1991 declaration of independence by Azerbaijan's Supreme Soviet was followed by the dissolution of its Communist Party, although its former members (including Mutallibov) retained their posts.
 In a nationwide December 1991 referendum, Azerbaijani voters approved the Supreme Soviet's declaration of independence.
 The country was first recognized by Turkey, Israel, Romania and Pakistan, and the United States followed suit on 25 December.

 The Nagorno-Karabakh conflict continued, despite efforts to negotiate a settlement.
 Early in 1992, Karabakh's Armenian leadership proclaimed an independent republic.
 Armenia gained the upper hand in what was now a full-scale war, with covert assistance from the Russian Army.
 Atrocities were committed by both sides; the 25 February 1992 Khojaly massacre of Azerbaijani civilians was criticized for the government's inaction, and Azerbaijani troops killed and captured Armenian civilians in the Maraga massacre.
 Mütallibov, pressured by the Azerbaijani Popular Front Party, submitted his resignation to the National Council on 6 March.
 His failure to build an adequate army he could control caused the downfall of his government.
 Shusha, the last Azerbaijani-inhabited town in Nagorno-Karabakh, came under Armenian control on 6 May.
 Eight days later, the Supreme Council investigated the Khojaly massacre, absolved Mutallibov of responsibility, overturned his resignation and restored him as president.
 The following day (15 May), armed Azerbaijan Popular Front forces seized the National Council and the state-owned radio and television stations and deposed Mutallibov, who fled to Moscow.
 The National Council was dissolved, and the National Assembly (composed of Azerbaijan Popular Front members and former communists) was formed.
 Two days later (as Armenian forces took Lachin), Isa Gambar was elected National Assembly chair and assumed the duties of the president until national elections scheduled for 17 June 1992.